Overland Park Federal Criminal Defense Lawyers

 Our Overland Park federal crime attorneys represent clients at the pre-charge stage and act as their representatives when law enforcement officers come calling.
 We protect our clients’ constitutional rights and, when possible, negotiate deals to prevent charges from being filed or to limit the scope of the charges ultimately brought.

 If federal criminal charges are pending against you, we can handle that too.
-Our Overland Park federal criminal defense attorneys have successfully defended federal cases in all three federal courthouses in the District of Kansas, and we know how to navigate the full range of complex federal criminal procedures.
+Our Overland Park criminal defense attorneys have successfully defended federal cases in federal courthouses in the District of Kansas and the Western District of Missouri, and we know how to navigate the full range of complex federal criminal procedures.
 From your detention hearing all the way through trial, we will aggressively advocate for your rights.

-JHC’s Overland Park federal criminal defense lawyers have the proven expertise to defend even the largest cases—including complex conspiracies involving terabytes of discovery.
-And, because JHC has multiple attorneys who focus on federal criminal defense work, we have the manpower to hit the ground running on your behalf.
+Our team of federal criminal defense lawyers in Overland Park can defend even the most complex cases—including intricate conspiracies involving terabytes of discovery.
+And, because Joseph, Hollander & Craft has multiple attorneys who focus on federal criminal defense work, we have the manpower to hit the ground running on your behalf.

 We will scour the prosecution’s evidence and collect our own to determine what defenses are in your best interest.
 We are well-versed on bases for seeking the suppression of evidence, know when a motion to dismiss may have teeth, and go full-bore when our clients have a triable case.
 In the event a plea agreement will provide the best possible outcome, we will negotiate in your best interests, advise you regarding available plea options, and present your best case for leniency at sentencing.